thaerkh/vim-workspace/README.md

 ```
 #### Undo History

 When in a workspace, file undo history is persisted between sessions, without needing to keep Vim on.
+Cursor positions will also persist across session reloads.

 The following defaults can be configured if you wish to change feature behaviour:
 ```
 let g:workspace_persist_undo_history = 1  " enabled = 1 (default), disabled = 0
 let g:workspace_undodir='.undodir'
 ```
-##### Cursor Positions
-Any files in a workspace session will persist their cursor positions across reloads.
 #### File Autosave
 Files edited in a workspace session will autosave on InsertLeave, idle (CursorHold), pane switches (FocusLost and FocusGained), or buffer switches (BufLeave).